 1. The aquarium’s dimensions influence the water penetration of light

-With freshwater aquariums, the gallon count of a tank can be a relatively effective benchmark for the depth of an aquarium.
+With freshwater aquariums, the gallon capacity of a tank can be a relatively effective benchmark for the depth of an aquarium.

 However, in the saltwater part of the hobby, most tanks have an unconventional form and their dimensions and depth can greatly vary.